VinnyE/linked-blog-starter-md/publish/Scalar Thinking and its Origin.md

 ---
-title: Scalar Thinking and its Origin
+title: "Scalar Thinking and its Origin"
 created: 2023-06-11
 ---